Skip to content

 Throw by value, catch by const reference

 A widely recognized best practice in the C++ community: throw by value, catch by const reference.
-Throwing by value is because the value of the throw expression is copied (or moved) into a special storage area managed by the compiler.
+Throwing by value is because the value of the throw expression gets copied (or moved) into a special storage area managed by the compiler.
 Even if the original object is destructed during stack unwinding, the exception object itself remains valid.
-Catching by const reference avoids object slicing—if you catch std::exception by value and you actually threw a std::runtime_error, the derived class portion will be sliced off, and what() will call the base class version instead of the derived class version.
+Catching by const reference avoids object slicing—if you catch std::exception by value and you actually threw a std::runtime_error, the derived class portion gets sliced off, and what() calls the base class version instead of the derived class version.

 // 错误:按值捕获会切片